-#1 = Engage – Behind every tweet, post, or question is a customer, and it is your job to engage with them.
-Create conversations with your connections, ask them questions, find out what they are interested in, or what they want to learn about.
+#1 Engage – Behind every tweet, post, or question is a customer and it is your job to engage with them.
+Spark conversations with your connections.
+Ask compelling questions to find out their interests.

-#2 - Mentions - Keep an eye on what blogs, posts, and articles of yours are being re-posted, liked, and commented on the most.
-This is a great way to see what you are doing right and what your connections want to learn more about.
+#2 Mentions - Keep an eye on the attention that your blogs, posts, and articles are getting.
+Which ones are being re-posted, commented on, and "liked" the most?
+This is a great way to see what you are doing right and what your connections find compelling.

-#3 - Questions – Watch for questions on social media platforms, and answer the ones you can answer immediately, then take those questions and write articles or blogs discussing those topics.
-You can also ask your own questions, and see how it is responded to.
+#3 Questions – Watch for questions on social media platforms that you can answer immediately, then take those questions and write articles or blogs discussing the topics.
+You can also pose your own questions and dissect the responses.

-#4 - Competitions Success – Pay attention to what is working for your competitors and use those topics to create your own content.
-If a competitor is getting a lot of responses, retweets, and comments on a topic, you know it is a topic of interest.
-Think about collaborating with your competitors in a friendly way regarding the topics of interest.
+#4 Competition – Pay attention to what is working for your competitors and use those topics to create your own content.
+If a competitor is getting a lot of responses, retweets, and comments on a topic, you know it is a valuable topic.
+And think about collaborating with your competitors in a friendly way regarding the topics of interest.

-Take just 15 minutes out of every day to listen to your community.
-It will make a real difference in the number of followers you have and the level of commitment they have to you.
-These followers eventually turn into customers so don’t miss out on the opportunity to communicate with them.
+Take just 15 minutes out of every day to "listen" to your community.
+It will make a real difference in the number of followers you have and in the level of commitment they have to you.
+Followers eventually turn into customers.
+So, don’t miss out on the opportunity to communicate with them.

 Does this article resonate with you?
-What content strategy do you use or do you struggle with it?
+What content strategy do you use, or struggle with it?

-As always, if you have questions about what you just read, or about anything else marketing related, I would be happy to answer them and/or help in any way that I can.
+As always, if you have questions about what you just read, or about anything else marketing related, I would be happy to answer them and help in any way that I can.